Bowles DNA Project

 BOWLES William 1840 20 Silvermines James / Elizabeth Father is a shoemaker.
 Ship = Alfred

 A Protestant.
-Known to Wm HANDY, Lothn ??
+Known to Wm HARDY, Lothn ??

 DALY Judith 1840 20 Silvermines James / Bridget HOGAN Father = a farmer at S. Ship = Alfred